teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 - Type: This claim is a qualitative observation that the shrink-perturb mechanism can reduce the generalization gap.
 - Experiment: To test this claim, you can experiment with different values of shrinkage and perturbation on warm-started weights, and measure the performance of the models with and without this trick.
 You should cover different situations as explained in the paper.

-### Claim 9: The shrink-and-perturb trick can reduce the generalization gap by eliminating the average gradient discrepancy between the first and second training.
+### Claim: The shrink-and-perturb trick can reduce the generalization gap by eliminating the average gradient discrepancy between the first and second training.
 ![Figure8](assets/claim9.png)
 *This is a visualization of the shrink-and-perturb trick’s effect on the gradient difference from Figure 5 of the original paper*